 As such, strict hygiene procedures are often in place in meat processing plants, but those alone aren’t enough to prevent dangerous conditions.
 Indeed, effective humidity control is also required.

-The low working temperatures of and high humidity levels of meat processing businesses mean that not only is dehumidification desirable for issues like odours, totally necessary to ensuring a consistent level of quality and safety.
+The low working temperatures of and high humidity levels of meat processing businesses mean that not only is dehumidification desirable for issues like odours, it’s totally necessary for ensuring a consistent level of quality and safety too.

 But what is the main issue that affects the meat industry?
 The answer is condensation.